evercode1/package-for-views/readme.md

 ~~~~

-ViewMaker, as I mentioned also in chapter 3, will convert plural in model names to singular, which is a handy protector against making mistakes.
+ViewMaker will convert plural in model names to singular, which is a handy protector against making mistakes.

-## Routes
+### Routes

 Routes for models with a single word take on the lowercase value of the model.
 For example, for the Widget model, you would have the following route: